Paul Vickers (musician): Mr. Twonkey

 In 2016, Paul's seventh show Twonkey's Mumbo Jumbo Hotel was performed at the Beckenham Comedy Cabaret, Brighton Fringe Festival, Wandsworth Fringe, Prague Fringe and Buxton Fringe before the Edinburgh Fringe Festival in August 2016, where it played in tandem with performances of Paul's play, Twonkeys Drive In: Jennifer's Robot Arm.
 Described as "bizarre and brilliant" and "the best value, pound-for-pound, of weirdness anywhere on the Fringe", with Vickers as "the master of bizarre asides and surreal set ups".
 The show would garner critical acclaim before winning The Malcolm Hardee Award for Comic Originality.

 2017's Twonkey's Christmas in the Jungle was also met with acclaim, described by The Scotsman as "a crazy, wonderful show, by a crazy, wonderful performer".
 Vickers also tackled previous criticisms regarding the lack of a "narrative thread... this show has one.
-It’s tied around his waist and, by the end of the show, it almost strangles him."
+It's tied around his waist and, by the end of the show, it almost strangles him."

 2018's Twonkey's Nightrain To Liechtenstein was a huge success, playing at the Prague, Edinburgh and Buxton comedy festivals, garnering a nomination for Best Comedy Show at the latter.
-The Scotsman suggested Twonkey had “gone positively mainstream this year”, although not all reviewers agreed, with one noting “there’s an emotional centre to this show which Twonkey lovers will not have experienced before.”
-Most coverage made special mention of two new songs, ‘the glorious’ Pubs and Furs, “a heartbreaking song that deserves a life outside of this show”.
-Both tracks would appear on Stronger Than Marzipan, released at the start of August ‘18.
+The Scotsman suggested Twonkey had "gone positively mainstream this year", although not all reviewers agreed, with one noting "there's an emotional centre to this show which Twonkey lovers will not have experienced before."
+Most coverage made special mention of two new songs, 'the glorious' Pubs and Furs, "a heartbreaking song that deserves a life outside of this show".